matiasbeckerle/react-redux-starter-app/README.md

 ## Motivation

-Sometimes I've found myself doing the simplest setup for a particular framework/language, specially in the JavaScript world where these days you have tons of good libraries to help you out.
+Sometimes we've found ourselves doing the simplest setup for a particular framework/language, specially in the JavaScript world where these days you have tons of good libraries to help you out.

-What do I look for?
+What do we usually look for?
 If we are talking about JavaScript then a testing framework, a linting tool and a packaging/building well-known stablished process.

 Setting up all these things might take some time so it makes sense to prepare something solid and reuse it.
-There are a lot of other awesome boilerplate/templates out there.
+There are a lot of awesome boilerplate/templates out there.
 Unfortunately most of them contains a fair amount of stuff that I don't use or need.

-The idea is that you only have the minimum to start developing an application with React and Redux, testing, linting, packaging/building included.
+The idea behind this _starter app/kit_ is that you only have the minimum to start developing an application with React and Redux, testing, linting, packaging/building included.
 There is not a backend dependency.
 There is not a database to set up.
 And there is not a single CSS framework applied.
 You're completely free.

 ## Included tech/framework/library